-How to Choose the Best Mac for Music Production
+How to Choose the Best MacBook for Music Production

 - Recommended system requirements

-- The best Macs for music production
+- The best Macs for making music

 - Things to consider before buying a Mac for music production

 Choosing between macOS and a Windows platform depends largely on your computer preferences and your collaborators.
 With the fast development of technology, the PC is right behind Mac.
 However, it's easier to get started making music on a Mac than on a PC.
 We’ll tell you why.